Topo Chico: History

+130th Anniversary Bottles

+The year 2025 marked Topo-Chico's 130th anniversary.
+As was done for the 125th anniversary in 2020, Topo Chico released a 12-pack of 12-ounce glass bottles with labels commemorating Topo Chico's past.
+In each 12-pack, every bottle has a "130 YEARS" sticker on the neck of the bottle, but the bottle's primary label is from a specific year: 1895, 1912, 1926, 1943, 1970, 2025.
+For the bottles with past labels, the year is indicated on the lower left corner of the label.

+Cocktail

-Ranch Water is a cocktail made with tequila, lime juice and Topo-Chico, over ice, a popular drink in Texas.
+Ranch water is a cocktail made with tequila, lime juice and Topo-Chico, over ice, a popular drink in Texas.
+A similar drink, the Chilton, substitutes the lime for a lemon, the tequila for vodka, and adds salt on the rim.
+The drink allegedly derives its name from a doctor in Lubbock.

 Topo-Chico Hard Seltzer

 In 2021, the Coca-Cola Co used its sparkling mineral water brand Topo-Chico to launch a range of vegan friendly alcoholic hard seltzers in the United Kingdom and in the United States with Molson Coors.
 The range includes Tangy Lemon Lime, Tropical Mango and Cherry Acai flavors in the United Kingdom and flavors such as Tangy Lemon Lime, Tropical Mango, Strawberry Guava and Exotic Pineapple in the US.

-In early 2022, Topo Chico Hard Seltzer launched their new Hard Seltzer Topo Chico Ranch Water in select markets, along with the national rollout of its popular variety pack.
-The product features real lime juice and a refreshing, crisp taste.
+In early 2022, Topo Chico ranch water launched their new Hard Seltzer Topo Chico Ranch Water in select markets, along with the national rollout of its variety pack.
 The product is now available in stores across Alabama, Arizona, California, Colorado, Georgia, New Mexico, Oklahoma, Tennessee, and Texas.

+Neither Topo Chico Hard Seltzer nor Topo Chico Ranch Water are made with mineral water from the original Topo Chico spring.
+Rather, they are “inspired by the taste” of the original drink.

+Legal issues

+In 2023, a New York resident sued Coca-Cola because its Topo Chico Margarita Hard Seltzers do not contain tequila and cited that the product's packaging was misleading about the contents of the beverage.
+The lawsuit was dismissed later that year.
+In 2024, a Florida resident brought a similar suit against Coca-Cola, also citing that the product's packaging includes "false and misleading representations and omissions" suggesting that the product contains tequila.

-In Popular Culture
+In popular culture

 "Topo Chico" is the subject and title of the last song on Robert Ellis's 2019 album Texas Piano Man.